-EDITORS: Hardy Merriman and Amber French Contact: icnc@nonviolent-conflict.org DESIGNER: Joe García ILLUSTRATOR: Bradley Afroilan
+EDITORS: Hardy Merriman and Amber French Contact: icnc@nonviolent-conflict.org DESIGNER: Joe García

-Published by ICNC Press International Center on Nonviolent Conflict
+Published by ICNC Press International Center on Nonviolent Conflict 600 New Hampshire Ave.

-1775 Pennsylvania Ave.
 NW, Ste.
-1200 Washington, D.C.
-20006 USA
+710 Washington, D.C.
+20037 USA

-© 2018 International Center on Nonviolent Conflict, Ivan Marovic
+© 2018, 2021 International Center on Nonviolent Conflict, Ivan Marovic All rights reserved.

-All rights reserved.
-ISBN (Paperback): 978-1-943271-13-9, ISBN (Online): 978-1-943271-14-6 Cover Photo: Ivan Marovic serving as a battering ram to break the door of the Deanery at the Belgrade University during the 1996-1997 Student Protest.
-Photo by Miroslav Petrovic
+First edition: 2018 Second edition: 2021 ISBN (Paperback): 978-1-943271-37-5 Cover Photo: Ivan Marovic serving as a battering ram to break the door of the Deanery at the Belgrade University during the 1996-1997 Student Protest.
+Photo by Miroslav Petrovic.

 Copyright Page Photo: Euromaidan demonstrations in Kiev, Ukraine on December 29, 2013.
-Photo by Maksymenko Oleksandr, via Wikimedia Commons.
+Photo by Maksymenko Oleksander.
+Licensed under CC BY 2.0.
+The image has been modified by cropping. https://creativecommons.org/licenses/ by/2.0/